promhippie/prometheus-hcloud-sd/docs/content/getting-started.md

 {{< gist tboerger b9c39b6571f48ce2b132de1531061531 "tag.diff" >}}

+Depending on how you have launched and configured [Prometheus](https://prometheus.io) it's possible that it's running as user `nobody`, in that case you should run the service discovery as this user as well, otherwise [Prometheus](https://prometheus.io) won't be able to read the generated JSON file:

+{{< gist tboerger b9c39b6571f48ce2b132de1531061531 "userid.diff" >}}

 Finally the service discovery should be configured fine, let's start this stack with [docker-compose](https://docs.docker.com/compose/), you just need to execute `docker-compose up` within the directory where you have stored `prometheus.yml` and `docker-compose.yml`.

 {{< gist tboerger b9c39b6571f48ce2b132de1531061531 "output.log" >}}